BRCA1 and BRCA2 Inherited Gene Mutations in Women

-For a summary of research studies on BRCA1/2 mutations and ovarian cancer, visit the Breast Cancer Research Studies section.
+For a summary of research studies on BRCA1/2 inherited gene mutations and ovarian cancer, visit the Breast Cancer Research Studies section.

-Risk of other cancers in women with a BRCA1/2 mutation
+Risk of other cancers in women with a BRCA1 or BRCA2 inherited gene mutation

-Women with a BRCA1/2 gene mutation have an increased risk of pancreatic cancer [28,147].
+Women who have a BRCA1 or BRCA2 (BRCA1/2) inherited gene mutation have an increased risk of pancreatic cancer [32,38].

-Women with a BRCA2 gene mutation have an increased risk of melanoma [28,147].
+Women who have a BRCA2 inherited gene mutation (BRCA2 carriers) have an increased risk of melanoma [32,38].

-Although the NCCN does not have melanoma screening guidelines for people with a BRCA2 mutation, it does recommend they consider yearly full-body skin exams to check for signs of melanoma and limiting sun exposure .
+The NCCN does not have melanoma screening guidelines for BRCA2 carriers.
+However, it recommends BRCA2 carriers limit sun exposure and consider yearly full-body skin exams to check for signs of melanoma .

-BRCA1/2 mutations may also increase the risk of other cancers .
-However, data are limited and these topics are still under study.
+BRCA1/2 gene mutations may also increase the risk of other cancers .
+However, data are limited, and these topics are still under study.

-For a summary of research studies on BRCA1/2 mutations and cancer, visit the Breast Cancer Research Studies section.
+For a summary of research studies on BRCA1/2 inherited gene mutations and cancer, visit the Breast Cancer Research Studies section.

-In general, breast cancers related to BRCA1 and BRCA2 mutations are treated in the same way breast cancers not related to BRCA1/2 mutations are treated.
+In general, breast cancers related to a BRCA1 or BRCA2 (BRCA1/2 ) inherited gene mutation are treated in the same way breast cancers not related to a BRCA1/2 gene mutation are treated.